Github-sanket07sett/world-Cup-2023-analysis/README.md

 2. Adam Zampa was the Best bowler in each match(5 times)
 3. Wankhede stadium was the best stadium to bat first
 4. Ekana stadium was the best stadium to bowl first
-5. Travis head won the most MOMs in the tournament(3 times)
+5. Travis head & Mohammad Shami won the most MOMs in the tournament(3 times)